lakiluk86/Tank/README.md

 - Furthermore all BT connections of the ESP have to be resettet before pairing is possible to the ESP.
 This is done automatically in the code.
 ## Electronics
 - ESP32-NodeMCU
-- l298n motor driver board
+- 2x BTS7960 Dual H-Bridge Stepper Motor Driver
+- LM2596S Step down converter
-- 5-12V battery
+- 7-12V battery